 Unlike boiling, solar desalination uses the natural heat from the sun.
 Therefore, it takes a lot of hours to filter the salt from the water and works best under direct sunlight.

 Let’s see the steps to this process below:

 - Pour salt water into any suitable container and place outside, directly exposing it to the sun.
 Just like the boiling process, you shouldn’t fill the container to the brim.
 Leave some allowance to prevent it from spilling into where you’ll collect your freshwater.

 - Ensure you use a container that isn’t leaking as that will jeopardize the collection of vapor and condensation into freshwater.

 - Position a container or bowl of smaller size gently in the middle of the larger bowl.
 Make sure the mouth of this bowl is at a good distance from the salt water below.

-- To guarantee stability, wedge the bowl between some sand to keep it still.
-You can also weigh the smaller bowl with something heavy to prevent it from moving around in the larger container.
+- To guarantee stability, wedge the cup between some sand to keep it still.
+You can also weigh the smaller cup with something heavy to prevent it from moving around in the larger container.